 Regarding the treatment of chronic illness and mental health, the CDC notes, “most chronic diseases are caused by key risk behaviors.
 By making healthy choices, you can reduce your likelihood of getting a chronic disease and improve your quality of life.”

-An on-site clinic’s approach to care coordination includes integrated health coaching and a focus on behavior change.
+An on-site care center's approach to care coordination includes integrated health coaching and a focus on behavior change.
 Patients, providers, and health coaches work together to create a personalized care plan to empower patients to take ownership of their health.

 And, with an emphasis on empathetic listening, care plans acknowledge a patient’s barriers to making positive health choices.
 A shared understanding of patient challenges enable providers and health coaches to set and achieve smart goals for better health.

-When a patient’s needs extend beyond the capability of the clinic, providers specialists and coordinate known, high-quality, low-cost specialists and coordinate any follow-up treatment.
+When a patient’s needs extend beyond the capability of the care center, providers specialists and coordinate known, high-quality, low-cost specialists and coordinate any follow-up treatment.